maarten-pennings/pico/shortcut/readme.md

 There is actually a second issue: the program I wanted to execute used environment variables, and those appeared not to be available.

+The actual use-case is an icon for the pico project generator.

 ## Test framework